DJI Mini 3 Pro: The Complete Guide

 The DJI RC (original version) integrates a 5.5-inch touchscreen directly into the controller, eliminating phone dependency.
 The 700-nit display is visible in direct sunlight, the dedicated device means no notification interruptions, and you don't drain your phone battery whilst flying.
 For most users, it's the better experience.

-Note that the Mini 3 Pro uses the older O3 transmission system (not O4 like the Mini 4 Pro), with a maximum range of 12km under FCC conditions.
-In practice, this provides solid, reliable connectivity for any legal flying scenario – you'll be well beyond visual line of sight before you approach transmission limits.
+Note that the Mini 3 Pro uses the older O3 transmission system (not the O4 system in the Mini 4 Pro and Mini 5 Pro), with a maximum range of 8km under CE conditions and 12km under FCC.
+The live view is 1080p/30fps rather than the smoother 1080p/60fps of the newer models.
+In practice, this still provides solid, reliable connectivity for any legal flying scenario – you'll be well beyond visual line of sight before you approach transmission limits.

 The DJI RC controller with integrated screen provides the best flying experience

-Mini 3 Pro vs Mini 4 Pro: Which to Choose?
+Mini 3 Pro vs Mini 4 Pro vs Mini 5 Pro

-With the Mini 4 Pro now available, the obvious question is whether the Mini 3 Pro still makes sense.
+With both the Mini 4 Pro (September 2023) and the newer Mini 5 Pro (September 2025) now on the market – and the Mini 3 Pro discontinued – the obvious question is whether a used Mini 3 Pro still makes sense.
 The answer depends on your priorities and budget.

 Key Differences